 Lost in Tibet

-Their first book, Lost in Tibet, was published in the United States by Lyons Press, an imprint of Globe Pequot.
-It tells the true story of five American airmen, who, in 1943, were 'flying the Hump' when a violent storm forced them to bail out of their plane over Tibet.
+Their first book, Lost in Tibet, was published in the United States by The Lyons Press, an imprint of Globe Pequot.
+It tells the true story of five American airmen who, in 1943, were 'flying the Hump' when a violent storm forced them to bail out of their plane over Tibet.
 The five men were taken to Lhasa - a full two years before Heinrich Harrer, author of Seven Years in Tibet - where they became embroiled in the on-going battle that even then was raging around Tibet's right to be independent from China.

 A new edition of Lost in Tibet was published in October, 2012.
-Foreign rights have been sold in six other countries, and the authors have sold an option for the film and television rights.
+Foreign rights have been sold in six other countries; and there have been on-going discussions with scriptwriters about turning the book into a film.

 Along the River that Flows Uphill

-The authors' second book is Along the River that Flows Uphill - from the Orinoco to the Amazon.
-It was published in the United Kingdom by Haus Publishing, London, as part of its Armchair Traveller literary travel series.
+Along the River that Flows Uphill - from the Orinoco to the Amazon was published in the United Kingdom by Haus Publishing, London, as part of its Armchair Traveller literary travel series.

 A Room with a Pew

-The authors' third book is A Room with a Pew - sleeping our way through Spain's ancient monasteries.
-It gives an account of a journey the authors took through Spain, staying exclusively in that country's numerous monasteries.
-It was published by Lyons Press, an imprint of Globe Pequot, in September, 2012.
+The authors' third book - A Room with a Pew - sleeping our way through Spain's ancient monasteries - tells of a journey the authors took through Spain, staying exclusively in that country's ancient monasteries.
+It was published by The Lyons Press, an imprint of Globe Pequot, in September, 2012.

 As the authors quickly discovered, Spanish monasteries are excellent places in which to stay.
 They are seldom visited (so few tourists), yet they are ripe with art, history and culture (living museums).
 They are also home to a dying breed of monks and nuns (so last chance to see), and they are open to anyone who cares to stop by (you don't have to be religious, although it doesn't hurt if you are).